slightknack/slightknack.dev/content/gallery/eye.md

 It's funny, then, that artists stick to Red, Yellow, and Blue.
 Artfully selected primaries create nuanced mood; why do we leave a fraction of the spectrum unexplored?

 In this piece, I used only the 4 subtractive primaries, as seen in the bottom-left corner.
-This was a fun excercise in pulling out the components of colors, carefully mixing opposites to create a perfect shade in the middle.
+This was a fun exercise in pulling out the components of colors, carefully mixing opposites to create a perfect shade in the middle.

 </div>